| Conflict of Interest

 directorships in non-profit community organizations, as long as they do not

-compete with or create demands that interfere with your job. |
+compete with or create demands that interfere with your job. | | | Employment of Relatives - ABX permits the employment and promotions of

 qualified relatives of employees as long as such employment does not, in the